Bigg Boss 12: Sreesanth Slaps Rohit During Captaincy Task; Double Eviction This Mid-week!

 Sree Didn’t Slap Rohit!

-The slap topic has become a debate.
-While a few feel the makers won't show the slap incident, a few other say that Sree didn't slap.
-He was aggressive and his hands strike Rohit's face.
+The slap incident has become a topic of debate on social media.
+While a few feel that the makers won't show the slap incident, a few other feel that Sree didn't slap.
+He was just aggressive and his hands strike Rohit's face.

 Rohit & Surbhi To Fight For Captaincy!